 At the end of an activity, goal or the entire course, learners have the option to provide feedback or, ‘reflections’, concerning their own experiences with the content of the course.

-A tried-and-tested feedback method (thanks, Social Media!), learners can ‘like’ a piece of content or activity they’ve enjoyed and leave detailed feedback for their trainers.
-This could include reflecting on what they have learned, how they might perform their new skills in the workplace or, what could be improved upon, what content might have been more useful to their learning outcomes.
+With a tried-and-tested feedback method (thanks, social media!), learners can ‘like’ a piece of content or activity they’ve enjoyed and leave detailed feedback for their trainers.
+This could include reflecting on what they have learned, how they might perform their new skills in the workplace, what could be improved upon and what content might have been more useful to their learning outcomes.

 Kolb’s Learning Cycle